April 10, 2023 UPDATE:

-WCAS Summer Grant Awards from the Weinberg College Baker Program in Undergraduate Research are made to Weinberg College first-years, sophomores, and juniors and consist of a $3500 stipend to cover research and living expenses for a continuous eight-week summer period.
+WCAS Summer Grant Awards from the Weinberg College Baker Program in Undergraduate Research are made to Weinberg College first-years, sophomores, and juniors and consist of a $4000 stipend to cover research and living expenses for a continuous eight-week summer period.
 Students in other NU schools who propose research with Weinberg College faculty are not eligible for this award.
 Award priority is based on seniority and preference is given to rising seniors engaged in independent scholarly work, such as a senior thesis.

 Please note that applications have outstripped available funds for the past several years.
 While the majority of applications have been funded in the past, you should pursue other opportunities for summer funding and employment--and not assume that you will receive a WCAS summer grant, even with a strong proposal and faculty endorsement.

 Though the URG committee does not consider applications of less than eight weeks of research, Weinberg College may do so.
 Weinberg students who seek support for a shorter period than eight weeks of concentrated research may be considered for a prorated stipend.
 Prorated awards are usually for six or seven weeks of research, as approved by the faculty supervisor.
 Applications for fewer than six weeks are rarely successful and applications for four weeks or fewer are not considered.

 Application for WCAS summer grant is made via an online protocol — similar to the one used by the Undergraduate Research Grants (URG) program administered by the Assoc.
 Provost’s Office.
-This protocol is available at: https://urg.northwestern.edu.
+This protocol is available at: https://soap.northwestern.edu.
 From that site you can access links for both Provost's Office and WCAS grants.

 The WCAS Summer Grants application portal will open on April 15, 2023 and close at 11:59pm on May 2, 2023.
 Summer Grant applications will be considered on a rolling basis.